 I am a molecular biologist by training with specialization in cancer research, mainly in transcription factor function and gene regulation in cancer.
 My area of expertise is in transcription factor biology using several genome-wide functional genomics methods (ChIP-seq/nexus, bulk/single-cell RNA-seq), chromatin conformation (ATAC-seq, DHS-seq), chromatin architecture methods (in situ HiC, ChIA-PET), cell fate conversion using transcription factors (transdifferention) and high-throughput enhancer assays (MPRAs such as STARR-seq).

 I am a Principal Investigator within the Applied Tumor Genomics program of the Research Programs Unit at the Faculty of Medicine, University of Helsinki.
 As a principal investigator, I am leading the Enhancer Biology lab to understand the role of lineage-specific transcription factors and their collaboration with cancer-specific oncogenes in driving tumorigenesis.

 I received my Ph.D. in Pathology and Physiopathology at China Medical University in June, 2019 and then started my postdoc in Biswajyoti Sahu’s lab.
-Currently, my project focuses on the lineage-specific oncogenic reprogramming and the changes of 3D-genome architecture during the reprogramming process.
+Currently, my project focuses on the cell-fate conversion by direct reprogramming to make pancreatic excocrine cells.
+The goal is to understand the changes in 3D-genome architecture during this reprogramming process and getting better insight into the lineage-specificity of human cancers.
 In particular, I use defined transcription factors for converting one cell type to another by a method known as transdifferentiation.
 The goal is to understand the role of these defined factors in modulating chromatin structure and gene expression during this dynamic process of transdifferentiation.